DH-Forge/system/README.PRD.md

 To address these problems effectively, the DH Forge System comprises three core components:

-1.  **The DHFS Standard (JSON Schema):** This is the heart of the project – the universal, open system for defining character and campaign data tructures.
+1.  **The DH-F Standard (JSON Schema):** This is the heart of the project – the universal, open system for defining character and campaign data structures.
 It will be published as a machine-readable JSON Schema, derived from Zod definitions, acting as the common language.
-2.  **DHFS Server Utilities (TS/JS Package):** An official, server-compatible Typescript/Javascript package.
-Its primary purpose is to **simplify osting** DHFS registries.
+2.  **DH-F Server Utilities (TS/JS Package):** An official, server-compatible Typescript/Javascript package.
+Its primary purpose is to **simplify hosting** DH-F registries.
 It will provide utilities for:
     - Resolving Core Registry dependencies.
     - Implementing the **mandated server-side merge** logic for Campaign Registries.
-    - Serving registry data according to the DHFS standard.
+    - Serving registry data according to the DH-F standard.
     - This directly addresses the increased complexity for Campaign Registry providers.
-3.  **DHFS Client Utilities (TS/JS Package):** An official, browser- and server-compatible Typescript/Javascript package designed for **tool evelopers**.
+3.  **DH-F Client Utilities (TS/JS Package):** An official, browser- and server-compatible Typescript/Javascript package designed for **tool developers**.
 It will offer:
-    - Utilities for fetching and consuming DHFS data.
+    - Utilities for fetching and consuming DH-F data.
     - Type-safe interfaces based on the standard.
     - Potential helpers for validation and change detection logic.

-**While official support focuses on TS/JS, the DHFS standard is designed to be platform-agnostic, and community contributions for other languages (e.g., Python, Rust, PHP) are encouraged and welcome.**
+**While official support focuses on TS/JS, the DH-F standard is designed to be platform-agnostic, and community contributions for other languages (e.g., Python, Rust, PHP) are encouraged and welcome.**

 ### 1.4.
 Goals & Objectives